Showing available accommodation2 guests USD

 Barnacles Galway 2 Bed Apartment

 Very central, this well-run hostel is housed in a medieval building with a modern extension.
-The kitchen is spacious and there's a warm common room with a big gas fireplace and Playstation (!).
+The kitchen is spacious and there's a warm common room with a big gas fireplace and game consoles.
 Breakfast includes scones and soda bread.

 Clifden Town Hostel